stormchaserroleplaying/stormchaserRPG/Creation/Attributes/Other/index.md

 ## Stamina
 Your character's stamina defines how tough your character is in combat and other dangerous situations.
 You start with stamina equal to your Constitution score.
 This is also your **stamina maximum**.

+You can increase your stamina maximum by increasing your Constitution score, or increasing your [recovery die](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Die/Recovery/) size.